-Any political party may nominate up to the number of seats they can win on any elected Board or Commission.
+Any political party may nominate candidates for the number of positions they can seat on any elected Board or Commission.

 Each elector is authorized to vote for the full number of members to be elected to any board, commission, or other body; provided, however, that such authorization shall not prohibit the operation of any law requiring minority representation.